Smith College Admission Academics Student Life About Smith Offices

 Eat, Write, Talk: A Getaway for Juniors and Seniors January 17-20, 2010

-Join Dean of the College Maureen A. Mahoney and Dean of Religious Life Jennifer Walters for a grant-funded retreat at the beautiful Trinity Conference Center in West Cornwall, CT!
-You will talk and write about themes inherent in making life decisions, including perfectionism, risk-taking, tolerating failure and family narratives of success.
-This workshop is for juniors and seniors.
-The application deadline is Monday, November 16, 2009.
+Twenty juniors and seniors joined dean of the College Maureen A. Mahoney and dean of religious life Jennifer Walters for a grant-funded retreat at the beautiful Trinity Conference Center in West Cornwall, CT.
+They talked and wrote about themes inherent in making life decisions, including perfectionism, risk-taking, tolerating failure and family narratives of success.

 Idealism and Compromise in Politics and Life November 5, 2009